jnyaanga/joynyaanga/content/post/2021-09-16-scanpy/index.markdown

 ## Transform data
 Now that the data is filtered, the next step is normalization.
-Here I normalize the data matrix o 10k reads per cell.
-In this way, the counts become comparable amoung cells.
+Here I normalize the data matrix to 10k reads per cell.
+In this way, the counts become comparable among cells.
 Following this step, I logarithmize the data.

 ```python